 THE DETAILS: We stayed in an AirBnB apartment overlooking the old town, but for old-style glamour, try the Impérial Palace.
 It’s got a stunning location right on the edge of the lake, with bars, restaurants, a casino and spa.
 Annecy’s nearest airports are in Geneva (1 hour 30 mins) or Chambery (45 mins), both with bus connections.
 Or it’s 3.5 hours by train from Paris Gare de Lyon, or 1 hour 40 mins from Geneva.

 Why visit?
-With its pointed towers, drawbridges, portcullises and moat, Carcassonne’s UNESCO World Heritage Site medieval walled city could have come straight out of a fairytale – or a film set.
+With its pointed towers, drawbridges, portcullises and moat, Carcassonne’s UNESCO World Heritage Site medieval walled city is like a fairytale – or a film set – come to life.